Mofaal/-VehicleTracker/README.md

-<h1>VehicleTracker</h1>
+<h1>My Java Learning/Beginner Projects</h1>

- I developed a vehicle tracking application in Java that effectively showcases my skills in key Java concepts and techniques
+Welcome to the showcase of my school learning journey in object-oriented Java programming!
+In this repository, I have compiled a collection of beginner-level projects that demonstrate my understanding of fundamental Java concepts and object-oriented principles.
+These projects were completed as part of my coursework during my time at The University of North Texas.
 <h2> Overview </h2>

 As a college student, I developed a vehicle tracking application in Java that effectively showcases my skills in key Java concepts and techniques.
 In this project, I utilized the following Java skills to implement the functionality: